Privacy and FinancialForce Services, Your Questions Answered

 Like any responsible organization, FinancialForce aims to comply with the data protection laws that apply to it.
 FinancialForce does have an EU establishment, and therefore would be directly subject to the GDPR.

 Does FinancialForce comply with CCPA?

 Like any responsible organization FinancialForce aims to comply with the privacy and data protection laws that apply to it.
 FinancialForce has determined that it is classed as a Service Provider under CCPA with respect to data submitted by customers to FinancialForce Services.
-For more information see Does FinancialForce class itself as a Service Provider under the California Consumer Privacy Act (CCPA).
+For more information see Does FinancialForce class itself as a Service Provider under the California Consumer.